mroberts1/dokoissho.sdf.org/source/_notes/sync-remote-mysql-database.md

 to prevent me from making mistakes).
 I use it to keep my local development copy of a site up-to-date with the production version.

+**Important:** Running this script will OVERWRITE the contents of the local database.

 ## Configuration